 After ol' Roger hung it up came one of my least favorite themes: A-Ha's "The Living Daylights."
 It's a wilted, limp piece of fluff that just brings nothing classic OR fresh to the party, and is a shitty fit for the "back to basics" Bond the 1987 film promised.
 The story goes that the band got on very poorly with composer John Barry, and as a result the collaboration just never gelled.
 What makes it extra sad is that another 80s pop band turned in a much stronger demo, but the producers passed.
 That band was The Pet Shop Boys, and their theme (reworked into "This Must Be The Place I Waited Years To Leave") feels, while still very 80s, like a much more appropriate transition into the moody Timothy Dalton era.

 In 1997, there was something of a legendary free-for-all involving the theme for Tomorrow Never Dies.
 Though the filmmakers eventually settled on Sheryl Crow (who's honestly just this side of Johnny Cash on the "appropriate for a Bond theme" scale), k.d. lang turned in a song so good ("Surrender") they stuck it on the end credits.
-But other attempts - by folks like Marc Almond, St. Etienne, and Pulp (whose song retains the film's original title of "Tomorrow Never Lies") - ended up as also-rans, with some of their tracks turning up on various albums and b-sides afterward.
-Pulp's is the goofiest of the bunch that I've heard (I haven't yet found Almond's take):
+But other attempts - by folks like Pulp (whose song retains the film's original title of "Tomorrow Never Lies") - ended up as also-rans, with some of their tracks turning up on various albums and b-sides afterward.
+Pulp's is the goofiest of the bunch that I've heard:

-It will be fun to see what songs surface in the coming years as runners-up for Daniel Craig's trilogy (yep, I still think he's bailing after this one).
-So far the only one we know about is composer David Arnold's collaboration with Dame Shirley Bassey for Quantum of Solace, which is a bang-on perfect Bond song...but did the producers feel it was a little out of touch?
+As for Craig's run, we know about Radiohead's Spectre theme, which doesn't seem to be on YouTube.
+But here's composer David Arnold's collaboration with Dame Shirley Bassey, earmarked for Quantum of Solace.
+It's a bang-on perfect Bond song...but did the producers feel it was a little out of touch?
 Maybe it is?